chadwick37/Documentation/README.md

 ## To Do

+* Add toggle HTML to WYSIWYG editor
 * Add composer for dependency management.
 * Add server side image processing.
 * Create a setup and configuration (probably via a flat json file) to control various aspects of the site (like language).
-For example, the word FEATURES over the navigation on the left.
-Potentially doc.umentation could be used for other purposes.